cduncan20/Recyclable-Classifier-WB/csci508_final/Images/TRAINING_&_TEST/README.md

 <h2>OVERVIEW</h2>

-Within this directory is the **TRAINING_&_TEST_IMAGES folder**, which holds all of the training, validation, and testing images.
+Within this directory is the **TRAINING_&_TEST_IMAGES** folder, which holds all of the training, validation, and testing images.
 See *README.md* within the following location for more information: <br />
 ~/csci508-final/Images